redhat-developer/vscode-didact/create_extension/create-new-tutorial-with-extension.didact.md

 ## Running the Extension and Testing your Didact file

+VS Code offers the ability to debug your extension, launching another window and connecting the debugger for breakpoint support.
+To set this up, you will need to [create a Launch Configuration](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations).

 Then, inside the editor, press `F5`.
 This will compile and run the extension in a new Extension Development Host window.

 In the `Didact Tutorials` view, once your extension has finished activating, look for the category you registered your tutorial with in the last step and expand it to find your tutorial beneath it.
 Right-click the tutorial and select `Start Didact tutorial`.

+## Next Steps

+From here, you can add to your new Didact file, create and register other files, and so on!